Hormonal Health

 6. Fatigue

 Persistent tiredness is another common early PCOS sign.
-Hormonal imbalances, disrupted sleep patterns, and insulin resistance can leave you feeling drained, even after a full night’s rest.
-Fatigue can significantly impact daily life and productivity.
+Hormonal imbalances, disrupted sleep patterns, and insulin resistance can leave you feeling drained, even after a full night's rest.

 7. Darkening of skin